Future Bride Sets No-Pet Policy For Her Wedding Because Of Her Allergies, Nephew Says He Won’t Attend Without His Service Dog

 The Intersection of Personal Health and Social Obligations

 The conflict surrounding the no-pet policy for the wedding highlights the often-overlooked intersection between personal health issues and social expectations.
-Dr. Helen Foster, a psychologist specializing in health psychology, points out that individuals with allergies often face unique social dilemmas that require careful navigation.
+Individuals with allergies often face unique social dilemmas that require careful navigation.

 The decision to establish a no-pet policy for a wedding underscores the complexities of managing personal health concerns and family dynamics.